 - CIM definition standards were followed for the resource estimation.

-- The 2018 resource models used Ordinary Krig grade estimation within a three-dimensional block model with mineralized zones defined by wireframed solids.
+- The 2018 Mineral Resource models used Ordinary Kriging grade estimation within a three-dimensional block model with mineralized zones defined by wireframed solids.

-- A base cut-off grade of 0.4 % g/t PdEq was used for reporting resources.
+- A base cut-off grade of 0.4 g/t PdEq was used for reporting Mineral Resources.

 - Palladium Equivalent (PdEq) calculated using (US$): $1,000/oz Pd, $1,000/oz Pt, $1,350/oz Au, $1750/oz Rh, $3.20/lb Cu, $5.50/lb Ni, $36/lb Co.